polirritmico/telescope-lazy-plugins.nvim/README.md

 > quickly access plugins config files for
 > [lazy.nvim](https://github.com/folke/lazy.nvim) configurations.

+⚡ Simply search the plugin name and open its configuration at the corresponding line.
+No matter if it is in a unique file, grouped with other plugins in the same file, grouped in the same table or if is only a dependency.

 ⚡ No more head overload trying to remember in which file you changed that plugin option, or searching through files to check for overlapping configurations.

-⚡ Quickly open the selected plugin repository webpage in your browser with a single keystroke (`<C-g>` by default) or its repository local clone directory (`<C-r>`).
+⚡ Quickly open the selected plugin repository webpage in your browser with a single keystroke (`<C-g>`).

+⚡ Quickly open the repository local clone directory (`<C-r>`).

 ⚡ Add custom entries for your special needs.

-The plugin is specially useful when your plugin configuration is spread across many files, when you have a lot of plugins in the same file or when you have multiple plugins grouped into separate files like this:
+Specially useful when a plugin configuration is spread across many files or you have multiple plugins into separate files like this:

 ```
 lua/